 This tiny beach right between the Brooklyn and the Manhattan Bridges has seen a major revamp in recent years, with the surrounding Brooklyn Bridge and Main Street Parks getting a face-lift and the beach itself being equipped with large stone steps to sit on – perfect to watch the sunset with the Brooklyn Bridge as a backdrop.
 Make sure to stay long enough to see the skyscrapers of southern Manhattan, including One World Trade Center (the tallest skyscraper in the Western hemisphere), light up, and take a stroll through Brooklyn Bridge Park.
 You can walk all the way down to Brooklyn Bridge’s Pier 6 through the park, following the East River for about 1.5 miles through the renovated park.

-Extra tip: There are several great foodie spots nearby: Juliana’s and Grimaldi’s Pizza for true New York style pizza, a Shake Shack for your burger fix, Almondine Bakery for scrumptious croissants, and excellent coffee at the Brooklyn Roasting Company.
+Extra tip: There are several great foodie spots nearby: Juliana’s and Grimaldi’s Pizza for true New York-style coal oven pizza, a Shake Shack for your burger fix, Almondine Bakery for scrumptious croissants, and craft beers at Evil Twin Brewing.

-TimeOut Market, which opened in a converted warehouse right on the shore of the East River, has 21 different restaurants under one roof.
+TimeOut Market, which opened in a converted warehouse right on the shore of the East River, has around 20 different restaurants under one roof.
 And speaking of roof: make sure to head up to the rooftop there for some amazing panorama views.

 2 The Top Of The Rock